 If you’ve got a little daredevil on your hands, here’s how to manage this need to take risks—without causing you to go completely grey-haired before she hits kindergarten.

-With fearless toddlers, safety is the most important issue.
+Safety first With fearless toddlers, safety is the most important issue.
 When kids with this temperament become mobile, they’re into everything.
 “At this age, children do not have the reasoning skills to make the best or safest choices for themselves, so it’s up to parents to provide guidance,” says Aimée Yazbek, a clinical psychologist with Halifax’s IWK Health Centre Preschool Pediatric Psychology Service.
 “You can do this by changing aspects of the environment and providing supervision at all times.”

 Installing baby gates and outlet covers, and removing potentially dangerous objects from areas your kid can reach are essential steps in toddler-proofing your home.
 But don’t rely too heavily on these physical barriers or introduce them without discussion, Romanowski cautions, as many kids might disregard them or even see them as a challenge.
 “What happens is that we miss the lesson of teaching the child what’s OK and not OK,” she says.
 “It’s about teaching them ‘This gate is here because I need to keep you safe,’ and helping them understand what those boundaries are.”